-Apple used iPad, iTunes, iPhone, and (very important at the time) iPod to reinforce and re-invigorate the Apple brand personality.
+Apple is using iPad, iTunes, iPhone, and (very important at the time) iPod to reinforce and re-invigorate the Apple brand personality.
 At the same time, these product initiatives are growing a highly relevant, appealing brand image in the minds of consumer segments that Apple has not previously reached.

 In a so-called iPod halo effect, Apple hoped that the popularity of iPod and iTunes among these new groups of customers would cause these segments to be interested in Apple's computer products.
 This does seem to have happened.
 Since the take-off of the iPod there has been a dramatic rise in Apple's computer sales and market share.

-From mid-2012 onwards, OS X (now macOS) incorporated many small changes to the Mac user interface that make the Mac's style of use much more like the iPad and iOS.
+The mid-2012 Mountain Lion version of OS X incorporated many small changes to the Mac user interface that make the Mac's style of use much more like the iPad and iOS.
 By introducing such changes (which have frustrated some long-term Mac users), Apple has clearly decided that greater volumes of Apple Mac can be sold through selling to iPad (or iPhone) users than can be generated by upgrade sales to long-term Mac users.

 Apple is giving substance to speech interactivity by giving it a character - a personal assistant called "Siri".
-Siri can be somewhat customised by using different languages and idioms (for example, there are 8 versions of English speech available with country-specific accents and pronunciation for Australia, Canada, Denmark, India, New Zealand, Singapore, UK, and U.S.A.).
+Siri can be somewhat customised by using different languages and idioms (for example, there are three versions of English speech available with country-specific accents and pronunciation - US, UK and Australian).
 Presumably other customisation or personalization features will also be introduced (perhaps user choice of name and other "identity" characteristics).

-The business market has been important to Apple before: A long time ago, Apple had a strong market share in large companies.
+A long time ago, Apple had a fairly strong market share in large companies.